LordKnish/VexAI/README.md

 ## Installation instructions
 1. Download the zip of the github archive and unzip it to a folder that does not require admin perms to modify
+2. Unzip flags.zip to a /flags folder
-2. Pip install the requirements.txt file (pip install -r requirements.txt)
+3. Pip install the requirements.txt file (pip install -r requirements.txt)
-3. Add your API key to the script
+4. Add your API key to the script
-4. Run the script in command prompt.
+5. Run the script in command prompt.

 Keep in mind you may need to run the script multiple times to get a prompt that is useable.